What are the Best Blue Holes, Hot Springs and Waterfall Swimming Spots in Vanuatu

 Just up the road from Riri Blue Hole is Matevulu Blue Hole, which adds to the fun with waterslides and rope swings!

-Here, crystal-clear waters plunge 18 m (59 ft) deep yet remain so transparent you can see the bottom.
+Here, crystal-clear waters plunge around 18 m (59 ft) deep; so deep that the water turns an opaque blue, and only in the shallows can you see the bottom.

-Upon arrival, you'll find a rustic welcome centre with an honesty box entry fee of around VT$1,000 (bring cash), plus basic facilities including restrooms and lounging areas.
-The star attraction is an enormous banyan tree on the water's edge, complete with rope swings and a metal staircase for easy access to the highest launching points.
+Upon arrival, you'll find a rustic welcome centre where a custodian usually takes entry fees, though there's an honesty box system in place with entry fees of around 1,000 VT (bring cash).
+Basic facilities include toilets, changing rooms and lounging areas.
+The star attraction is an enormous banyan tree on the water's edge, complete with rope swings and a metal ladder for easy access to the highest launching points.

-The blue hole also features a thrilling water slide that requires a bucket of water for the smoothest ride down.
-Snorkelling reveals an underwater wonderland where tropical fish glide through shafts of sunlight piercing the deep blue depths, creating an almost otherworldly diving experience.
+The blue hole also features a thrilling waterslide that requires a bucket of water for the smoothest ride down.
+For those wanting to stay on the water, kayak hire is available to paddle around the blue hole itself (though not down the river).
+If you have your snorkels, it's possible to see fish glide through shafts of sunlight piercing the deep blue depths.

 East Coast Road, Matevulu, Espiritu Santo.
-Either kayak from the bridge south of Turtle Bay, or take the turn-off 1.4 km (0.9 mi) south of the bridge.
+Take the turn-off 1.4 km (0.9 mi) south of the Matevulu River Bridge (signposted).
 There are two adjacent roads inland; take the one on your right.
 Follow this road for about 1.5 km (0.9 mi) all the way to the end.

-3.Blue Lagoon (Port Vila & Efate)
+6.Blue Lagoon (Port Vila & Efate)

 Vanuatu's most popular swimming spot (only because it's on the most-visited island), Blue Lagoon offers milky blue waters that can't help but lure you in.